The ‘barbaric’ world in Euripides

 The ‘barbaric’ world in Medea

-Despite the atrocity of her crimes and instead of provoking repulsion, the ‘barbarian’ witch Medea manages to win the audience’s empathy.
+Despite the atrocity of her crimes, and instead of provoking repulsion, the ‘barbarian’ witch Medea manages to win the audience’s empathy.
 Medea’s acts are extreme and ‘barbaric’; however, they can be justified due to her husband’s cowardly behaviour.
 It is no coincidence that the chorus, which consists of Corinthian women, is backing Medea up throughout the entire play.
 Together with the audience’s empathy, Medea manages to win the support of the Athenian king Aegeus (Αἰγεύς).
 According to Lesky (1981, 518-9), Aegeus is introduced in the plot to decongest Medea’s difficult situation; he offers her an escape from Corinth, which gives her another excuse to execute her atrocious murders.

-During this dialogue, the audience realises that Jason, who is a Greek hero, has no honour and has abandoned his moral stature; by contrast, Medea, who is a ‘barbarian’ wife, has every right to be angry with his behaviour.
+During this dialogue, the audience realises that Jason, a Greek hero, has no honour and has abandoned his moral stature; by contrast, Medea, a ‘barbarian’ wife, has every right to be angry at his behaviour.
 Medea finds Jason’s behaviour “unmanly” (Euripides, Medea, 466) and calls him “the worst of all men” (Euripides, Medea, 488).
 Such characterisations would have sounded embarrassing to the Athenian audience at the time of the Peloponnesian War, particularly because the Greeks regarded bravery as the ultimate virtue of men.
 By contrast, the ultimate disgrace was cowardice in battle, for which they used the term “shield-dropper” (ριψάσπις) to describe someone who fled the battlefield.

-Bearing in mind that the play was presented a little before the beginning of the Athenian-Spartan conflict of 431 BC, it was probably too much by Euripides to present Jason, a Greek hero, as a coward and a shield-dropper.
-Of course, Euripides’ true aim was not to accuse Jason for his personal lack of moral virtue, but to suggest the moral decay of all Greeks during his time.
+Bearing in mind that the play was presented a little before the beginning of the Athenian-Spartan conflict of 431 BC, it was probably too much for Euripides to present Jason, a Greek hero, as a coward and a shield-dropper.
+Of course, Euripides’ true aim was not to accuse Jason of his personal lack of moral virtue, but to suggest the moral decay of all Greeks during his time.
 To do this, Euripides uses Medea to talk about the cancellation of people’s vows to the gods and the abolition of laws in favour of personal profit (Euripides, Medea, 446-626).
 Such actions probably characterised Athenian politics in 431 BC, the year when the ‘Thirty Years’ Peace Treaty’ with Sparta was broken (Page 1990, 19).

-The attitude of many Greeks is personified by Jason, who does not accept responsibility for his decisions, and uses rhetorical tricks to divert Medea from the truth and suggest that his actions are by contrast noble.
+Jason’s arguments for his defence against Medea’s accusations match the diplomacy and bidirectional language of the Sophists.
+He denies that his wife helped him during his expedition to Colchis and suggests that the only help he received came from the goddess Aphrodite.
+He lectures Medea that she should be more grateful to him, as he was the one who brought her to Greece, the land of justice, which does not exist in Medea’s ‘barbaric’ homeland (Euripides, Medea, 523-79).
+At this point, Euripides underscores the irony of Greek justice: Jason is literally practising the ‘law of the strongest’ against Medea, without regard for true justice.
+The supposed superiority of the Greeks over the ‘barbarians’ is again mocked by Euripides when Jason explains to Medea that the Greeks honoured her wisdom: had she stayed in her homeland, she would have remained unknown (Euripides, Medea, 523-79).
+Of course, nothing in Jason’s behaviour honours his wife.
+Personified by Jason, who does not accept responsibility for his decisions and uses rhetorical tricks to divert Medea from the truth and suggest that his actions are, by contrast, noble.
 Medea realises the expediency in Jason’s words and attacks back by speaking about the hypocrisy of the Greek society, which is a topic that Euripides directs to his audience: “to me, a dishonest man who talks nicely is worthy of the greatest punishment” (Euripides, Medea, 580-1).
-The audience knows that Jason acts according to his personal benefit, which reflects the moral crisis in the Athenian society during the time of the play.
+The audience knows that Jason acts in his own self-interest, which reflects the moral crisis in Athenian society at the time of the play.
 Despite her ‘barbaric’ descent, Medea is more direct and honest compared to Jason.
 At the end, she realises the real problem and sees that the social status of a Greek noble does not allow him “to grow old without recognition next to a barbarian woman” (Euripides, Medea, 591-2).
-Jason’s audacity and immoral behaviour reaches its peak when he attempts to buy his ‘barbarian’ wife’s silence with money.
+Jason’s audacity and immoral behaviour reach their peak when he attempts to buy his ‘barbarian’ wife’s silence with money.
 By contrast to Jason, Medea prefers to maintain he dignity and does not allow her consciousness to be bought off; therefore, she rejects “the gifts of a disgraceful man” (Euripides, Medea, 618).

 The barbaric world in Iphigenia in Tauris